Skip to main content

 Who and When

-Vaccines help protect you from serious infectious diseases throughout your life — from infancy to early adulthood and into old age.
+Vaccines help protect you from serious infectious diseases throughout your life — from when you are a baby to early adulthood and into old age.

 In this section, you’ll find information about vaccine schedules.
 Vaccine schedules tell you which vaccines you and your family need and when to get them.
 Vaccine schedules are organized by age.
 For example, there are vaccine schedules for: